MightyMenitorK/My-School-ISE-assignemt-documentation/report.md

 #### find_next_Fibonacci
+This is suitable for white box testing because it makes use of while loops and if statements, which means that white box test cases can work well on this particular function.
+This function can also accept input from the input stream which is another reason why it useful to white box test fixtures.
 |Path|Test Data|Result|
 |--|--|--|
 |Enters if| 2 | 2|
 |Doesn't enter if| 9 | 13|

 ***

 ### Black Box Testing